allyporwal/finishers-flask/README.md

 os.environ.setdefault("MONGO_URI", "**YOUR MONGODB URI HERE**") os.environ.setdefault("MONGO_DBNAME", "**YOUR MONGODB DATABASE NAME HERE**")
 ```

-You must also ensure that you have all the necessary modules installed in your IDE.
-This project relies heavily on third party modules for key functionality, and they are all listed below:

-1. [Flask](https://flask.palletsprojects.com/en/1.1.x/) is the micro framework the project relies heavily upon - in the terminal use: ```$ pip3 install Flask```
-2. [Flask-WTF](https://flask-wtf.readthedocs.io/en/stable/index.html) integrates Flask and WTForms - in the terminal use: ```$ pip3 install Flask-WTF```
-3. [WTForms](https://wtforms.readthedocs.io/en/2.3.x/) is used in most forms for backend validation - in the terminal use: ```$ pip3 install WTForms```
-4. [Flask-Login](https://flask-login.readthedocs.io/en/latest/) is used to manage loggin in and out and to protect views and functions - in the terminal use: ```$ pip3 install flask-login```
-5. [Flask-PyMongo](https://flask-pymongo.readthedocs.io/en/latest/) is to integrate Flask and MongoDB - in the terminal use: ```$ pip3 install Flask-PyMongo```
-6. [dnspython](https://pypi.org/project/dnspython/) is to enable usage of MongoDB connection string - in the terminal use: ```$ pip3 install dnspython```
-7. [Werkzeug](https://werkzeug.palletsprojects.com/en/1.0.x/utils/) is used to debug during development and to generate hashed passwords - it comes as part of Flask so no extra installation commands are necessary

 Your MongoDB databse must be correctly configured as well:

 1. Within your cluster, navigate to the "Collections" tab